pawelgrzybek/pawelgrzybek.com/content/posts/2026-01-27-more-invoker-commands-and-more-reasons-not-to-use-javascript-please/index.md

 ### The future of the invoker commands

 Although the list of predefined commands looks slim at the moment, I learned from from the ["Everything you need to know about Invoker Commands" by Keith Cirkel talk](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API) that there are discussions to add more commands.
-Media control, toggling the `summary` view of the `details` element and controlling form elements are all great candidates and they are all under discussions.
+Media control, toggling the `summary` view of the `details` element, full screen view, copy, share and controlling form elements are all great candidates and they are all under discussions.
+[OpenUI "Invoker Commands Future (Explainer)" page](https://open-ui.org/components/future-invokers.explainer/) goes a lot more in depth about future possibilities.

 ## Resources